josh-hernandez-exe/dice-distro/README.md

 This gives it the flexibility to calculated different kinds of distributions with many restrictions, but may take a while to compute when lots of dice are being rolled.
 For example six D20 calculations may take quite a while to compute depending on your machine.
-There is a `--simulate` flag if you don't need exact probablitic values, but approximations are good enough for you use case.
+There is a `--simulate` flag if you don't need exact probabilistic values, but approximations are good enough for you use case.

 There is a lot of explanation in the `--help` output.
 Which you can see using:
 ```